boppetson/personal-website/content/posts/2022-01-18-my-mindful-lamp.md

 Placing your phone on the base of the lamp turns on the light.
 If you remove your phone, the light slowly fades away.
 Only by returning your phone will the light come on again.

-I used an Arduino Uno and a pressure sensor to check if there’s a lamp.
-I had a toggle system where the user could flip a switch to change between regular lamp and mindful mode.
-During teh regular mode, the lamp would act like a normal lamp, only turning on when the lamp switch was on.
-In mindful mode, the lamp would only turn on when a phone is sitting on the base.
+I used an Arduino Uno and a pressure sensor to check if there’s a phone on the lamp.
+The lampshade and base are built of laser-cut layers of chipboard (white chipboard for the lampshade).

 ## Process